trinodb/benchto/benchmark-driver/README.md

 ## SQL files

 SQL query files reside in `sql` directory.
 User defined variables from benchmark descriptor can be used as template variables in sql file.
 You can also use `execution_sequence_id` variable set automatically by driver.
+[Freemarker](http://freemarker.org/) library is used to render query templates.
 Example:

 ```
 SELECT 100.00 * sum(CASE